The Exchangeability Assumption for Permutation Tests of Multiple Regression Models: Implications for Statistics and Data Science Educators: Introduction

-The bridges example demonstrates how permutation testing can be used to undertake inference in standard multiple regression model settings.
-As we have seen above, ideas of exchangeability are reasonably straightforward in the MLR model, and we can walk through the details to understand how the exchangeability conditions impact the appropriate conclusions (see Table~\ref{tbl-perms}).

-However, permutation methods are particularly attractive since they can be adapted to more complicated settings where exchangeability might not be as straightforward.
-In particular, one of the conditions for inference in multiple regression is that the observations (or more accurately, the residuals) are independent of one other.
-For the bridges setting, we might speculate that the observations are not independent.
-For example, consider bridges in a particular area (e.g., a city) that reflect underlying features, which might systematically affect traffic flow and/or cost (e.g., availability of resources or contracts with particular construction companies).
-We might imagine that two bridges in the same city would share a common construction market and patterns of use that are associated with the cost.

-Violations of independence show up in many types of studies.
+Similar issues arise if the predictor \(X_1\) is permuted (which breaks the relationship between \(Y\) and \(X_1\), as well as between \(X_1\) and \(X_2\), but maintains the relationship between \(Y\) and \(X_2\)).
+In either case, more relationships are broken than intended.

+What impact does violation of exchangeability have on our inferences?
+We might consider studies of Type I error rate (when the null hypothesis is true) as well as Type II error rate (when the alternative hypothesis is true).
+Prior research (Anderson and Legendre 1999; Winkler et al. 2014) has shown that hypothesis testing in MLR is quite robust to the choice of permutation, and, except in cases of extreme error distributions, meeting (or not) the exchangeability conditions (such as breaking the association between \(Y\) and \(X_2\)) does not substantially impact the size or power of the test.

+However, robustness to exchangeability violations does not hold for all types of exchangeability violations.
+Consider another example where the underlying data are clustered in some fashion.
 For example, consider a situation where, for convenience or design purposes, families might be sampled rather than individuals.
+So instead of having just one individual from each family, we have two students for some families.

+One of the conditions for inference in multiple regression is that the observations (or more accurately, the residuals) are independent of one other.
+In the clustering setting, it may no longer be tenable to assume that individuals within a family are independent of others within the same family.

-Principled and flexible methods have been developed for multiple linear regression models in the setting where the observations are clustered (see for example Laird and Ware (1982)).
+Principled and flexible methods have been developed for MLR models in the setting where the observations are clustered (see for example Laird and Ware (1982)).
 Random intercept models, where each observational unit (e.g., family) is assumed to have an underlying (unobserved) random level, are commonly used to account for clustering.
 However, such mixed effects models are both complicated (mixed effects models are not typically seen in undergraduate curricula) and may require sufficient sample size to assume asymptotic normality of regression coefficients (Maas and Hox 2005).